Let’s start with the basics – what are gigabytes and terabytes?

 Portable hard drive

-In a nutshell: A portable hard drive is a small device that plugs into your laptop’s USB port so you can access your work and entertainment.
+In a nutshell: A small device that plugs into your laptop’s USB port, so you can access your work and entertainment

 Top 4 benefits

-You don’t need an Internet connection to get at files on an external hard drive – just plug it into a laptop or computer and your files are there to open and edit.
+You don’t have to be online to access files on an external hard drive.
+Just plug it into your laptop or computer and you’re up and running.

 3. One-time payment